 “I’m hopeful that the possessor will come forward voluntarily before I have to make an announcement.
 It’s my policy to give possessors of stolen and looted objects every opportunity to do the right thing.”

-The year is 1964.
-One of only two cars used for the filming of 007’s Goldfinger driven by Sean Conery was sold.
+1964.
+One of just two cars driven by Sean Connery in Goldfinger was sold.
 The Aston Martin DB5 fitted out with a variety of prop gadgets would go to collector Richard D Losee for a paltry £12,000 after the film’s production wrapped up.
-Not a bad price for a DB5 with machine guns and tyre-blades.
+Not a bad price for a DB5 with machine guns and tyre blades.
 This iconic piece of memorabilia would later be sold to another collector by the name of Anthony Pugliese III for a more appropriate £250,000.

-In 1997, however, over four decades later, the car was stolen from where it was being stored at the Boca Raton Airport hangar in Florida, USA.
+In 1997, however, over four decades later, the car was stolen from where it was being stored at the Boca Raton Airport hangar in Florida.
 Incredibly, it was executed with such surgical precision that neither alarms nor guards were raised.
-The only evidence it had been forcibly taken (aside from the fact it was not there) were telltale tyre marks leading up to where many speculate it was loaded onto a cargo plane – the DB5 was so heavy that it had to be dragged by its axles.
+The only evidence it had been forcibly taken – aside from the fact it was not there – were telltale tyre marks leading up to where many speculate it was loaded onto a cargo plane.
+The DB5 was so heavy that it had to be dragged by its axles.